 The strategy sets the strategic direction for travel and mobility within Bolton.
-It captures existing commitments and priorities for all our communities and identifies the requirements for transport.
-Planning for the future is important for growth, to respond to changing travel technologies and to meet our climate change commitments.
-Reducing vehicle emissions and increasing the number of journeys made by walking, cycling and public transport will contribute to a greener network.
+It captures existing commitments and priorities for all our communities and identifies the requirements for transport in the future.
+Planning for the future is important for growth and to respond to changing travel technologies.

-We want our residents and visitors to Bolton to thrive as the borough fulfils its growth ambitions.
-Our strategy focusses on increasing safe, healthy and equitable mobility for all.
-Every person has a right to mobility and to travel safely.
+We want our residents and visitors to Bolton to thrive as the borough fulfils its ambitions to grow and develop sustainably, support young people and the vulnerable, and look after our environment.

 Our overall goal is to see Bolton reach its vision of becoming more active, connected and prosperous.
-That Bolton will be a great place to live, work, visit, study and invest.
+That Bolton will be a great place to live, work, visit or study.
 To do this we will prioritise the maintenance of the important transport and travel facilities we have now, and work with our partners in Bolton and Greater Manchester to bring forward the transport facilities we need to support our community.